galad-loth/PatchBasedImgProc/README.md

 # ImageRecovTrans

-Image restoration (denosing, super-resolution, inpianting) and style transfer with non-CNN methods.
+Image restoration (denosing, super-resolution, etc) and style transfer with non-CNN methods.
 The purpose is for my self-education of those fileds.

 # Denoising